qdm12/blog/content/post/vfio-on-arch/index.md

             Kernel modules: nouveau
     ```

-## Modify the virtual machine definitions
+### Modify the virtual machine definitions

-1. Log in your server over SSH with X11 enabled and run the `virt-manager` UI:

-    ```sh
-    virt-manager --no-fork
-    ```

-    And wait a few seconds for the GUI to show.
-1. Double click on *win10*
+1. Go to the cockpit web UI at [https://192.168.1.2:9090](https://192.168.1.2:9090)
-1. Click on the 💡 icon to show hardware details
+1. Click on the virtual machine *win10* [https://192.168.1.2:9090/machines#vm?name=win10](https://192.168.1.2:9090/machines#vm?name=win10)
-1. For each of the PCI devices in the IOMMU group you want to add:
-    1. Click on *Add Hardware*
-    1. Click on *PCI Host Device*
+1. Click on the **Add host device** button in the *Host devices* section
-    1. Select the device and click on *Finish* (example: `0000:08:00:0 NVIDIA Corporation`).
-1. Plug a screen on your graphics card 📺 🔌
+1. Select **PCI** and tick all the devices related to the graphics card you want to add.
+If you want to ensure these are the right ones, compare their hardware ID on the rightmost column with the ones you got earlier in the IOMMU group.
 1. Start the virtual machine ⏯️
-1. You can now connect to it using Parsec as before, and... profit 🎉 🎆 🎉
+1. You can now connect to it using Parsec as before, and... profit again! 🎉 🎆 🎉

 ## References